dataloop-ai-apps/yolov8-segmentation/README.md

 The best way to perform predictions in the platform is to add a Predict Node to a pipeline:

+Click [here](https://developers.dataloop.ai/onboarding/08_pipelines/) for more information on Dataloop Pipelines.

 ### Predicting with the SDK

+The deployed model can be used to run prediction on batches of images:

 ```python
 model_entity = dl.models.get(model_id='<model-id>')